mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

     - Database username
     - Database password

-!!! warning "Create"
-    This installation procedure is intended for users who want to run a bare-bones version of the Mathesar web server.

 #### Databases connected to Mathesar's UI
 Have the following information for all databases you'd like to connect to Mathesar's UI before installation: